 Energy Performance Certificates

-If you are selling, renting or constructing a property you are required to provide an Energy Performance Certificate for that property.
+If you are selling, renting or constructing a property you must provide an Energy Performance Certificate.

-This certificate tells you how energy efficient your property is and is based on the following:
+This certificate shows how energy efficient the property is.
+The rating is based on:

 - Insulation built into the property

-The Energy Performance Certificate remains valid for 10 years, however you should renew the certificate if you carry out any major refurbishment or building works to the property which would alter its energy rating.
+The Energy Performance Certificate is valid for 10 years.
+However you should renew the certificate if you make major changes to the property that could affect its energy rating, such as large refurbishments or building work.

-Letting and Estate Agents are required to include an Energy Performance Certificate with any information they use to market the property.
+Letting and Estate Agents are required to include an Energy Performance Certificate when they advertise the property.

 An Energy Performance Certificate is not required for the following properties: